Fall 2011: CS4101 (Introduction to Embedded Systems)

 (Assembly Language and System Programming)

-My current research interestes include parallel and distributed systems and
+My current research interestes include parallel computer architecture

 networked embedded systems.
 My research lab can be found